keptn/keptn/CONTRIBUTING.md

 * **Start contributing**: We also have a list of [good first issues](https://github.com/keptn/keptn/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 If you want to work on it, just post a comment on the issue.

-This document lays out how to get you started in contributing in Keptn, so please read on.
+This document lays out how to get you started in contributing to Keptn, so please read on.

 ## Documentation

 The Keptn repository is a monorepo with multiple sub-folders that contain microservices, the installer, and the Keptn CLI.
 As a starting point, please read the README files in the respective sub-folder.
 Also, take a look at the docs within the [docs/](docs/) folder in this repository.

-We are aware that not every microservice has a comprehensive documentation, so if you have any questions feel free to ask us in the [Keptn Slack workspace](https://slack.keptn.sh).
+We are aware that not every microservice has comprehensive documentation, so if you have any questions feel free to ask us in the [Keptn Slack workspace](https://slack.keptn.sh).

 ## Propose a new Features

-Proposing new functionality for Keptn is a transparent process done via a so called [Keptn Enhancement Proposal](https://github.com/keptn/enhancement-proposals).
+Proposing new functionality for Keptn is a transparent process done via a so-called [Keptn Enhancement Proposal](https://github.com/keptn/enhancement-proposals).
-This is required when the proposed functionality is intended to introduce new behaviour, change desired behaviour, or otherwise modify requirements of Keptn.
+This is required when the proposed functionality is intended to introduce new behaviour, change desired behaviour, or otherwise modify the requirements of Keptn.

 If all you want to propose is a simple addition to a Keptn-service or the CLI, or even a bugfix, you can just open [a new issue on GitHub](https://github.com/keptn/keptn/issues/new/choose).